ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 The letter S is the 19th letter of the alphabet, but when appended to HTTP signifies an added state of security.
 HTTPS was first developed for use in Netscape Navigator in 1994[^1] and became an important indicator of security for e-commerce and banking sites on the developing web.
 As we move an ever increasing amount of personal data and information across the web, ensuring user privacy and the authenticity of information become increasingly important.

 Over a standard HTTP connection, users are open to advertising injection, content changes, and additional tracking that isn't possible over HTTPS.
 This is both bad for users and takes away control from site owners.
 Because of this, there has been a movement towards building HTTPS-only sites.
-Despite this, less than 11% of the top million websites currently use HTTPS be default[^2].
+Despite this, less than 11% of the top million websites currently use HTTPS by default[^2].

 In this chapter, we'll explore how HTTPS works, investigate the benefits of HTTPS-only sites, and look at how we can enable HTTPS for our sites today.